Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 1.4.
 Write a program that read and display floating point number 1.5.
 Write a program that read and display a long number 1.6.
-Write a program that read and display a long integer number
+Write a program that read and display a long integer number 1.7.
+Write a program that read and display double number